 Visit the Coney Island History Project under the Wonder Wheel!

-The Coney Island History Project's 2023 exhibition center season begins Memorial Day Weekend with a combination of free indoor and outdoor exhibits and walking tours.
-We're open Saturdays, Sundays and holidays from 1-7 PM.
-Free Admission!
+The Coney Island History Project's 2024 exhibition center season begins Memorial Day Weekend with a combination of free indoor and outdoor exhibits.

-We also encourage you to browse the Coney Island History Project's website, which in addition to our Oral History Archive includes our podcast Coney Island Stories, the blog Ask Mr. Coney Island, selections from our Collection, and Coney News and Events.
+We encourage you to browse the Coney Island History Project's website, which in addition to our multilingual Oral History Archive includes our podcast Coney Island Stories, the blog Ask Mr. Coney Island, selections from our Collection, and Coney News and Events for info on special events and walking tours.
 Follow us on Facebook, Twitter, Instagram and YouTube to learn about Coney Island's legendary and colorful past and the Coney Island community of today.

 Since the Coney Island History Project's inception in 2004 with a portable recording booth on the Boardwalk, followed by the opening of the Coney Island Hall of Fame in 2005 and the inaugural season of our exhibition center under the Cyclone in 2007, we have proudly offered "Free Admission for One and All!" at our exhibits and special events.